russellduttonentelect/vite-reactts-template/README.md

 - React
 - Typescript
 - ESLint
-  - ESLint Airbnb
 - Prettier
-- Husky
-- Jest
+- Vitest
 - React Testing Library
+- React Hook Form
+- Immer
-- Tanstack React-Query
+- React-Query
 - Docker

 This project intentionally leaves out any sort of styling packages and support, leaving that up to you.